Learn More About...

 ... the Willamette Wanderers

-The Wanderers are proud to be celebrating their 30th anniversary as an organized walking club and a chapter of the American Volkssport Association (AVA) here in the Pacific Northwest.
+The Wanderers are proud to be celebrating over 35 years as an organized walking club and a chapter of the American Volkssport Association (AVA) here in the Pacific Northwest.

 ... the American Volkssports Association (AVA)